rhodyrstats/intro_r_workshop/lessons/03_wrangling.md

 # Basic Data Wrangling with R

 Data wrangling (manipulation, jujitsu, cleaning, etc.) is the part of any data analysis that will take the most time.
 While it may not necessarily be fun, it is foundational to all the work that follows.
-For this workshop we are just going to cover the bare essentialls of working with data frames in R.  We will see how to do this with base R and will practice how to do it with Hadley Wickham's `dplyr` package.
+For this workshop we are just going to cover the bare essentials of data wrangling in R.  We will see how to do this with base R and will practice how to do it with Hadley Wickham's `dplyr` package.

 ## Lesson Outline: